scriniariii/CTF-Write-Ups/Crackmes/vodeff's FindLicenseKey/README.md

 ## 1. recon

-The program is executed like this:

-It asks for a license key and validates whether it matches what the program expects internally.
+The program asks for a license key and validates whether it matches what the program expects internally.

 ```bash
 ./findlicensekey <username>